dweiner13/iwords/index.md

 venerable old Interpres app, in providing a powerful and easy Latin dictionary built on macOS technologies.

+## Download

 This project is still in alpha stage.
 Click below to download the latest alpha **(requires macOS 10.13 High Sierra or later)**.

 ### [📦 Latest Alpha Release (v0.4.7)](https://github.com/dweiner13/iwords/releases/download/v0.4.7/iWords.zip)

 Or [view the Git repo](https://github.com/dweiner13/iwords) to see the source code.

+## Features

+- Both Latin-to-Latin and English-to-Latin
+- No Internet connection required
+- Integrates with [macOS Services](https://support.apple.com/guide/mac-help/use-services-in-apps-mchlp1012/mac), so you can look up translations from within any app
+- Powerful and flexible - customize the toolbar, open as many windows and tabs as you need, change the font size, and make use of extensive keyboard shortcuts
+- Includes an offline Help manual

 <a href="https://user-images.githubusercontent.com/2500910/114791452-95bdf500-9d54-11eb-9737-732701851621.png">
   <img width="540"